infinum/dotnet-handbook/Testing/Testing tools.md

 }
 ```

 One important thing to note with data generators is that they generate **random** data every time we run a test.
 This might sound obvious to you, but it is also a fact that can be easily overlooked.
-If we don't define the rules properly, we might end up with random test failures when the generator returns some data which breaks some ouf our business rules we weren't expecting to be broken.
+If we don't define the rules properly, we might end up with random test failures when the generator returns some data which breaks some of our business rules we weren't expecting to be broken.
 This can be quite hard to debug because in that process we must encounter the same (or similar) random case which causes the test failure.
 When using data generators we always must ask ourselves what exactly are we testing, what are our valid data states, and what restrictions we must define.

 #### Static methods